 Notes

-- Try and cut the strips of pork belly into the same sized pieces so that they cook at the same rate.
+- Try and cut the strips of pork belly into the same size so that they cook at the same rate.

-- Store this cooked pork belly in the fridge in an air tight container for up to 3 days.
+- Store any leftover cooked pork belly in an airtight container in the fridge for up to 3 days.

 Nutrition